Top 5-year CD rates disappoint in early 2015

 |Sallie Mae||An online bank owned by the student lender.||www.salliemae.com|

-Only a few community banks and credit unions continue to offer local deals on 60-month CDs.
+In addition to Citizens State Bank, only a few community banks and credit unions continue to offer great local deals on 60-month CDs.

 Contributing editor Darci Swisher contributed to this report.